 Walkways are free of hazards, such as electrical leads.

-Members are inducted and trained in Electrical Safety and are following applicable SOPs.
+Personnel in inspection area are inducted and trained in Electrical Safety and are following applicable SOPs.
 (Safe Operating Procedures).

-All electrical equipment has current test tags.
+All portable equipment has current test tags.

 Portable RCD device is available and has been tested.

 Flexable cord, plugs ad extension leads are in good condition and have either moulded or transparent type plugs.

 Power points are suitable for the location and are positioned safely.